How to Read a Homeowners Insurance Policy

 Review endorsements and add-ons listed

 Every endorsement you've paid for must appear on the declarations page or the attached endorsement schedule.
 If it isn't listed, it isn't active.
-Endorsements are sometimes listed by form number only with no plain-language description, making it easy to miss a missing add-on unless you cross-reference the form numbers against your original quote.
+Insurers sometimes list endorsements by form number only, with no plain-language description.
+Cross-reference those form numbers against your original quote because a missing add-on is easy to overlook.

 6. 6